26 Selecting a sustainable horizontal discretization

 \[ \begin{align} c_\text{ph} = \frac{\omega}{k} = \sqrt{gH}, & {} & c_\text{gr} = \frac{\partial\omega}{\partial k} = \sqrt{gH} = c_\text{ph}. \end{align} \]

-This is already the case from Eq.
-(16.77) known dispersion relation of shallow water waves.
+This is already the dispersion relation of shallow water waves known from Eq.
+(16.77).

 In the following derivation of the numerical versions of these equations, temporally continuous and spatially discretized equations are assumed in order not to influence the results through a chosen time step procedure.

 For the A-grid, the surface deflection $h$ and the wind speed $u$ are defined at the same locations $j\Delta x$ with $j\in \mathbb{N}$.
-One notes here as a starting point
+Here one makes the ansatz

 \[ \begin{align} h_j = \newhat{h}\exp\left(ikj\Delta x - i\omega t\right), & {} & u_j = \newhat{u}\exp\left(ikj\Delta x - i\omega t\right). \end{align} \]